amrkhateeb/games/Black Jack  Game/README.md

 ![Asking to type your balance](https://raw.githubusercontent.com/amrkhateeb/games/master/Black%20Jack%20%20Game/Images/1.JPG)
 <br/><br/>

-- Then the program will ask to type the bets for this round.
+- Then the program will ask you to type the bets for this round.
 ![Asking to type your bets in this round](https://raw.githubusercontent.com/amrkhateeb/games/master/Black%20Jack%20%20Game/Images/2.JPG)
 <br/><br/>